Tuesday, December 5, 2023

 Open for Debate - Bushfires, Logging, Burns & Forest Management

-The megafires of four years ago are still fresh in the Australian memory.
+The megafires of 2019/20 are still fresh in the Australian memory.
 Of course it is not just Australia where fires have raged out of control and caused immeasurable damage.
 Forest and land management practices around the world are, I hope, under scrutiny so that the best practices to suit the circumstances of each can be put into place.

 Those of you who have been following the commentary and articles collected here would suspect that there is no simple answer to this question and that there are deep divisions between commentators.

-The impact of climate change, the impact of logging and harvesting, the impact of fuel reduction burns and the extent of FRBs appear to be key factors.
+The impact of climate change, the impact of harvesting, the impact of fuel reduction burns and the nature and extent of FRBs appear to be key factors.

 Surely though, these are not mutually exclusive and it’s not that much of a stretch to acknowledge that they all may have an effect on forest management and bushfire risk?
 Perhaps the ongoing debate will get down to the details of where the balance lies.